neighbourhoodsnetwork/zeroex-take-order-bot/README.md

 For an easy setup to get this working in github actions:<br><br>
 1 - Fork this repository and add your wallet private key as `WALLET_KEY` and rpc url as `RPC_URL` to your repository secrets. <br>
 For details on how to add secrets to your repository please read [here](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository).<br>
-For making a rpc url from your alchemy key (in case you only have the alchemy key), just add the key to the end of this: https://polygon-mainnet.g.alchemy.com/v2/YOUR-ALCHEMY-KEY.<br>
+For making a rpc url from your alchemy key (in case you only have the alchemy key), just replace the `YOUR-ALCHEMY-KEY` part with your key in here: https://polygon-mainnet.g.alchemy.com/v2/YOUR-ALCHEMY-KEY.<br>
 Alternatively you can get the HTTPS or Websocket rpc url of your prefered provider by following the instructions of your provider and add it as your `RPC_URL` secret.<br><br>
 2 - Add your orders into the `./orders.json` file, orders must be of valid Order struct, and `validInputs` and `validOutputs` should only have one item each.
 See `./example.orders.json` for an example of an order struct.<br><br>
 3 - Add `Orderbook` and `0xOrderBookFlashBorrower` contract addresses to the `./config.json` file of the network they are deployed on.<br><br>